-While gold often forms a key part of an investor’s portfolio, there are of course many ways to invest in the precious metal.
+There are many ways into buying gold as an investment.
 The first main difference is between physical gold and paper gold.

 How to invest in gold with Kinesis

-You might be wondering: is it possible to combine the advantages of both paper and physical gold?
-Kinesis has created a digital gold-backed asset, Kinesis Gold KAU, which corresponds to one gram of gold that is fully backed by the equivalent amount of physical metal, held in storage.
+Kinesis has created a digital gold-backed asset, which corresponds to one gram of gold.
+That gold is fully backed by the equivalent amount of physical metal, held in storage.

 Gold as everyday money